Azure/ResourceModules/docs/wiki/Solution creation.md

 This section shows you how you can orchestrate a deployment using multiple resource modules.

-> **Note:** For the sake of any of the below examples we assume you leverage Bicep as your primary DSL.
+> **Note:** For the sake of any of the below examples, we assume you leverage Bicep as your primary DSL.

 ---